 ASIA

-These landscapes, such as the Western Forest Complex of Thailand, the Leuser Ecosystem of Sumatra, Indonesia, and the Annamite Mountains of Laos PDR and Vietnam, contain some of the richest and most diverse habitats on Earth.
-However, they are severely threatened by anthropogenic impacts including poaching, illegal wildlife trade, illegal logging, and development encroachment which impact wildlife populations while posing significant challenges to human communities.
+These landscapes, such as the Western Forest Complex of Thailand and the Leuser Ecosystem of Sumatra, Indonesia, contain some of the richest and most diverse habitats on Earth.
+However, they are severely threatened by anthropogenic impacts, including development encroachment, poaching, illegal wildlife trade, industrial agriculture, and mining.
+Endangered and vulnerable wildlife such as the Asian elephant, Sumatran rhino, orangutan, dhole, and sun bear struggle to survive, while human communities are also challenged by limited space, limited economic opportunities, and human-wildlife conflict.

 Tiger Image: © Kalyan Varma